 Penne with Bacon, Black Pepper, and Tomato (Easiest Pasta)

 Bacon tomato pasta.
 Do three more comforting words exist?
 If you’re doubtful like me, you’re in luck!
-Today I’m bringing you a dish that’ll have you drooling over the pan before taking your first bite and leave your kitchen smelling like heaven (if heaven were a small Italian trattoria nestled in the heart of Tuscany, with the aroma of sizzling bacon wafting through the hot summer air).
+This pasta will have you drooling over the pan before taking your first bite and leave your kitchen smelling like heaven (if heaven were a small Italian trattoria nestled in the heart of Tuscany, with the aroma of sizzling bacon wafting through the hot summer air).
 Get ready for Penne with Bacon, Black Pepper, and Tomato – it’s the quickest, easiest, tastiest pasta recipe you’ll ever whip up!

 bacon tomato pasta on a plate